GauriP/machine-learning/projects/capstone/project_report_template.md

 <img src="corr.png">

-Analyze the correlation matrix.
+The correlation between a number of parameters seems weak at best. outcometype variable seems to be having negative correlation with many of the other features we see here.
+Overall this a losely correlated feature set.
+Hence most features would carry their own weight.

-Also we can see the importance given to every feature by checking the 'Feature_importance_' values we get from RandomForest classifier.
+We can see the importance given to every feature by checking the 'Feature_importance_' values we get from RandomForest classifier.

 <img src="FeatureImp.png">

+Age, date and reproduction are the top three features with respect to feature importance.

 ### Reflection